PatrickG2907/oop-design-pattern-challenges/structural-patterns/README.md

 - Use the Facade to start and end a party.

 **Twist:**
-Add **Vacation Mode** that schedules lights and AC automatically without exposing underlying subsystems.
+Add `vacation_mode()` that schedules lights and AC automatically without exposing underlying subsystems.

 ---